 Since 1997, Blind Bay Village Grocer has become the community’s premier destination for fuel, liquor and groceries.
 Since its inception, it has been The Company’s mission to provide the highest quality products, superior service and exceptional ambiance while actively supporting their community.
 Blind Bay Village Grocers has the only gas station in Blind Bay and is the only retailer in the area which offers four types of fuel as well as propane.
 Blind Bay obtained its liquor authorization in 2002 and has since become the largest “Rural Agency Store” (RAS) in British Columbia.

-For further information on Blind Bay Village Grocers, please visit www.blindbayvillagegrocer.com
+To learn more about Blind Bay Village Grocers, please visit www.blindbayvillagegrocer.com

 About Lynx Equity Limited